Southwest Georgia Technical College

 - Southwest Georgia Technical College is a public two-year technical college with the mission to provide high quality educational courses, services, and training programs through both distance and traditional delivery methods.
 These programs, courses, and services are provided to develop individual skills and abilities, to provide for intellectual and career development, and to meet the needs of business and industry.
 Achievement of this mission promotes economic growth and development and improves the quality of life for individuals and the community.

-- The teacher population of 70 teachers has declined by 36% over five years.
+- The teacher population of 70 teachers has stayed relatively flat over five years.

 |Southwest Georgia Technical College||(GA) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|

 |Institution Level||Less than 2 yrs||Four or more years|